The Klès Process

 Most bags are made from a single piece of leather, with the shape constructed solely through folds in the material.
 The folds are held together by hidden rivets and minimal stitching, to create the clean and distinctive Klès style.

 When stitches are used, they are hand-sewn.
-This gives much more strength and durability than machine production.
-Hand-sewn leather accessories are easier to repair, so you can keep using them year after year after year.
+This gives much more strength and durability than machine production, so you can keep using your bag year after year after year.

 Over time, our natural leathers will change, responding to their environment.
 A beautiful patina will develop every time you use your item.
 The leather will slowly soften and darken from the buildup of oils from your skin, drops of water, sunlight and repeated friction.